By

 Accessing the data to make hiring decisions can be costly and resource-intensive.

-Some of the best HR agencies have access to insights such as:
+Some of the best talent acquisition partners have access to insights such as:

 - Regional day rates and salaries for niche roles